yezhihong/My-SoLID/README.md

 # SoLID
-Store the analysis code and important backup
+Store the analysis code, simulation code and important backup